 Most sponsoring organizations set a minimum contribution to participate in a donor advised fund, and these minimums vary widely.

 Over time, the money from the fund is distributed to charitable organizations with the guidance of the donor advisors or other advisors appointed by the original donors.
 The sponsoring organization also handles the legal, tax, and governance issues related to the fund.

-The benefits of a donor advised fund are myriad.
+The potential benefits of a donor advised fund are myriad.
 In addition to the immediate tax deduction that they may receive, donors can use these funds to give to charitable organizations anonymously and spread out their gifts over time.
-They can involve family members as grant advisors, and even continue the fund for future generations.
+They can involve family members as grant advisors and even continue the fund for future generations.

 Although donor advised funds offer great flexibility and donor participation, they remain far simpler and less expensive than foundations.

 According to Lawson, donor advised funds can be an ideal solution for a charitably minded person in specific financial situations.
 "We frequently work with clients who experience a spike in income — because of a large bonus, for example, or because they've sold a business.
 They often turn to a donor advised fund to take the tax deduction now, even if they haven't identified the projects or charities they ultimately want to support.
 This allows them to separate the two events to be more in line with their priorities and goals."